REEL BREAKDOWN

 1. Cyberpunk Room

-2. Workshop
+2. Workshop - Chiquito, Short Film

 Created in Maya, textured in Substance Painter and rendered in Arnold.
 This workshop is one of the environments for my thesis film "Chiquito"!
-I am co-directing this project and I am responsible for the environment art, look development and lighting.
+I am co-directing this project, and I am responsible for the environment art, look development, and lighting.
 This is the first render showcasing the main set of the film and its finished look!

 3. Circus

 Created in Maya, textured in Substance Painter and rendered in Arnold.
 This project was inspired by a concept art made by MadHead Games.
 I did an alternative lighting because I wanted to explore the environment and capture different moods through color and contrast.
-While the concept art is very colorful and comforting I wanted to push a moody and dark atmosphere by using colder tones.
+While the concept art is very colorful and comforting, I wanted to push a moody and dark atmosphere by using colder tones.

 4. Steampunk Props

 Created in Maya, textured in Substance Painter and Designer and rendered in Arnold.
-The assets were downloaded from Substance 3D Assets, I was responsible for set dressing, texturing and lighting.
+The assets were downloaded from Substance 3D Assets.
+I was responsible for set dressing, texturing, and lighting.
 The main goal I had with this project was to create a realistic piece.
-Since I usually tend to do very colorful projects I wanted to step away from that and try the opposite!
+Since I usually tend to do very colorful projects, I wanted to step away from that and try the opposite!

 5. Brazilian Bar

 Created in Maya, textured in Substance Painter and rendered in Arnold.
-This project was an early test to understand how much I should push the colors in CG to develop the look I wanted my thesis film.
+This project was an early test to understand how much I should push the colors in CG to develop the look I wanted for my thesis film.
 I used a simple neighborhood bar because I wanted to capture the mood of a very common environment in my home country, Brazil!

 6. Stylized Props

 Created in Maya, textured in Substance Painter and rendered in Redshift.
 I wanted to explore a painterly style in this project and also PBR materials.
 I wanted to create a balanced blend between a realistic interaction with lighting and a painterly base color.
-I was able to play around with metalness, roughness and normal maps values to build on top of the diffuse map without overshadowing the painted look completely.
+I was able to play around with metalness, roughness, and normal maps values to build on top of the diffuse map without overshadowing the painted look completely.

 7. Still Life